Beersheba Turkish railway station: Israel

 Following Israeli independence, Israel Railways reconstructed the railway to Beersheba in standard gauge along an improved route.
 This railway did not reach the old Turkish station.
 Instead, a new station, Be'er Sheva North, was opened in the northeastern part of town in 1956, with the new railway extending from it then skirting Beersheba from the east and continuing towards Dimona.
 In 2000 Israel Railways built a spur from the railway heading to Dimona to a new passenger terminal in Beersheba named Be'er Sheva Center Railway Station.
 This station is located approximately 1250 meters east of the old Turkish station.

 Declared a National Historic Site in 1991, in 2013 the station complex and buildings were renovated and opened as small rail heritage museum.

 The site's key exhibit is a TCDD 45151 Class steam locomotive, which was acquired by the municipality of Beersheba in December 2012 and cosmetically restored.
 Many examples of this type (Class 8F of British origin) were operated by Israel Railways in its early years.
 One of those, number 70414, was featured in a popular Hebrew song and a short film of the 1950s performed by Arik Lavie and written and directed by Haim Hefer about the last steam locomotive of Israel Railways, telling the story of its final journey from Beersheba to Israel Railways' workshops in Haifa Bay to be scrapped.
 This ballad is titled "The Locomotive Song" (שיר הקטר) and begins with the words "In the train station in Beersheba stood a locomotive, whose number was 70414...".
-In recognition of the famous song the locomotive on display is also numbered 70414.
+In recognition of the famous song the locomotive on display is also numbered 70414; however, the train station in Beersheba referred to in the song is the Beersheba North railway station.